eklavya/Scqla/README.md

 ##Highlights:
 1) Directly construct objects from results.

+2) Completely stateless, no sessions required.
+Fire any query from anywhere, anytime.

+3) Load balance between cassandra nodes.

-2) Get an Either as a result of all queries.
+4) Get an Either as a result of all queries.
 No exceptions, just Scala goodness.

 ###Connect to cassandra cluster.
 ```scala